 Easter is a colourful festival celebrated almost everywhere in the world.
-A cute bunny hides some eggs and then the fun of an Easter egg hunt starts – these are just two parts of our best-known Easter traditions.
-At first glance, it’s not always obvious what eggs and a bunny have to do with the classic Easter story.
-In this article, we explain why we celebrate Easter and where the most important customs come from.
+A classic tradition is the Easter Bunny who hides some Easter eggs and then you need to go on an Easter egg hunt to find them.
+It’s not always obvious what eggs and a bunny have to do with the traditional story behind Easter.
+In this article, we will explain why some people celebrate Easter and where the most important traditions come from.

-Even ancient peoples celebrated annual festivals to mark the beginning of spring.
+Even in ancient times people celebrated annual festivals to mark the beginning of spring.
 With dances, songs and offerings to the gods, they welcomed spring and asked for a rich harvest.

-Another origin of Easter begins in the Jewish Passover.
+Easter also marks the beginning of the Passover.
 This festival celebrates the exodus of the Jews from Egypt and the end of slavery, as it was handed down in the Old Testament.

-Maundy Thursday: Traditionally, Easter begins on Maundy Thursday, the day of the Last Supper.
+Maundy Thursday: traditionally Easter begins on Maundy Thursday as it symbolises the day of the Last Supper.
 That evening, Jesus Christ was betrayed by his disciple Judas and arrested by the Romans.
 Maundy Thursday celebrates the Last Supper while at the same time mourns the arrest of Jesus Christ.

-Holy Saturday: Similar to Good Friday, this is a silent day of remembrance, sanctifying the burial of Jesus Christ.
-As the Bible states that Jesus Christ rose from the dead in the evening, the Holy Week comes to an end and the joyful Easter season begins.
+Holy Saturday: similar to Good Friday, this is a day of remembrance, sanctifying the burial of Jesus Christ.
+As the Bible states Jesus Christ rose from the dead in the evening, which marks the beginning of spring and the end of Holy Week.

-Easter Sunday: Easter Sunday is the most significant Easter holiday as it honours the resurrection of Jesus Christ.
+Easter Sunday: Easter Sunday is the most significant day at Easter as it honours the resurrection of Jesus Christ.
 It celebrates a new beginning and the new hope that comes with it.

 Easter Monday: According to the Bible, Easter Monday commemorates the walk to Emmaus.
 Two disciples were making their way back to Emmaus when an unknown man joined them.
 Only when they arrived at Emmaus did the disciples realise that it was Jesus that appeared and travelled with them.
 They then hurried back to Jerusalem and proclaimed the resurrection.